naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 #### Phase 1:

-* Your phase 1 deliverables should include a webserver listening on port 5000
+* Your phase 1 deliverables should include a webserver listening on port 5000, and a datastore of your choosing to store the URLs
 * The web server API should accept a POST request that allows the user to submit a URL, and returns a shortened link
 * The web server should accept a GET request with the shortened link in the request path, and redirects the browser to original URL
 * Implement a DELETE API, where given the original URL and the shortened link, the entry is removed from the service